 1. Building Rapport and Gaining Trust

-Building trust with children and their caregivers is fundamental.
+Establishing trust with children and their caregivers is the pillar of effective healthcare delivery.
 Pediatric patients, particularly younger ones, may feel anxious around unfamiliar healthcare professionals.
 Using age-appropriate language, engaging in playful interactions, and involving caregivers in the process can help ease anxiety and create a more comfortable environment.
 Infants and toddlers may require special attention to non-verbal cues, as their expressions can offer significant insights into discomfort or distress.

 2. Conducting a Thorough Pediatric History

-The pediatric history includes standard information like medical history, family history, and social history, with a few key additions unique to pediatrics:
+The pediatric history includes all the standard information of a medical record, like medical history, family history, and social history, with a few key additions unique to paediatrics:

 3. The Pediatric Physical Examination